nguyenthanhjt/introduction-to-container-docker-kubernetes-openshift/module01_containers-and-containerization/part02-understanding-the-benefits-of-containers/07_uai_introduction-to-container-docker-m-ibm-cloud-container-registry.md

 - Build an image using a Dockerfile.
 - Push an image to IBM Cloud Container Registry.

-**Note**: In case you are unable to access the Open Tool button, instructions to complete this lab are also available [here](https://cf-courses-data.static.labs.skills.network/cc201/labs/1_ContainersAndDocker/instructions.md.html).

-This course uses a third-party app, **Hands-on Lab: Introduction to Containers, Docker and IBM Cloud Container Registry**, to enhance your learning experience.

-The app will reference basic information like your name, email, and Coursera ID.

 ## Content

 This lab consists of the following sections in separated files: